coatyio/binding.mqtt.js/docs/man/communication-protocol.md

 topics should be unsubscribed whenever the corresponding observable is unsubscribed by the application.

-Noet that the Namespace topic level **must** either specify a non-empty string or a single-level wildcard (`+`), depending on whether the agent should restrict communication to a given namespace or enable cross-namespacing communication.
+Note that the Namespace topic level **must** either specify a non-empty string or a single-level wildcard (`+`), depending on whether the agent should restrict communication to a given namespace or enable cross-namespacing communication.